RatScanner/RatScanner/README.md

 - Uses / durability is always assumed at 100%
 - Items which share a icon with other items (especially keys) will result in a uncertain match
+- There will be missmatches when scanning icons in the top left of the item stash since the bright light (top center of the screen) interferes with it

 Notes